andreas-lehn/techdraw/README.md

-# GearWheel
+# techdraw
-Python library and code to construct gear wheels
+A Python library for programmatically generating technical drawings.